gabelton/SEI-Project-3/README.md

 After installing key dependencies (see technologies), we created an app.js page and set up a 'Hello world' message running on localhost:4000.
 Next we stored this port variable in an environment.js file in our config folder.
 Then, while half of the group worked on the user and vinyl models, the other half started creating the users, vinyls, and auth controllers.
 After this we exported routes from our controllers files into a routes file in our config folder.

-Once we had completed the models we created a seeds folder, to make it easier to update the database.
+Once we had completed the models we created a seeds file, to make it easier to update the database.
 We then looked at authorisation, creating a secureRoute file, to make sure that only logged in users would be able to add vinyls to the site and then delete or update only their own collections.

 ## HomePage / landing page